k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 As part of the Evaluation and Observation processes, the platform enables capturing LUI snapshots.
 These snapshots are samples captured during conversations for later evaluation.

-It is expected to have a file storage where these snaps can be stored and later on read.
+It is expected to have file storage where these snapshots can be stored and later read.

 ### Vector DB